-I’ve always adored SEO when it comes to content creation.
+I’ve always enjoyed SEO and keyword research as a source of content creation.
 After all, don’t you want to write about the things people are searching for?
 Why would you write about anything else?
 A blockbuster post, which we consider any post that drives a considerable percentage of your website traffic every month, is usually in your top ten to one hundred traffic-driving posts.
 They’re usually composed of evergreen content too, which doesn’t expire quickly.

 In other cases, you may have just gotten lucky with your blockbuster post.
 But lightning doesn’t usually strike twice, or at least not dozens of times.
 And you definitely want more of them.
 If one blockbuster post is sending you 5,000 unique visitors every month, two could send you 10,000.
 Three could send you 15,000.
 Wouldn’t you like to spend a couple hours writing three articles that send you 15,000 unique visitors every month?